gramineproject/gramine/Documentation/attestation.rst

 :term:`Remote Attestation`.
 Local attestation is used when two TEEs run on the same physical machine and remote attestation is used when a user attests a TEE running on a remote physical machine.
 In the following, we discuss only :term:`Remote Attestation`.
-Moreover, even though Graphene attestation flows are designed to be TEE-agnostic, we discuss only :term:`SGX` remote attestation flows (the SGX flows are currently the only ones implemented).
+Moreover, even though Gramine attestation flows are designed to be TEE-agnostic, we discuss only :term:`SGX` remote attestation flows (the SGX flows are currently the only ones implemented).